slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"It’s hard to beat a person who never gives up."
 -- Babe Ruth*

-> *"Get others to do the work for you, but always take the credit.'
+> *"Get others to do the work for you, but always take the credit."
 'Keep your hands clean."
 -- Robert Greene (7th and 26th laws of power)*